P4-TAS: P4-Based Time-Aware Shaper for Time-Sensitive Networking: Evaluation of P4-TAS

 \subsubsection{Testbed}

 The testbed for the external \ac{tGCL} entry measurement is shown in \fig{pdfs/evaluation}.

 \figeps[\columnwidth]{pdfs/evaluation}{Testbed for the external \ac{tGCL} entry measurement.}

-Traffic is generated with P4TG~\cite{p4tg,IhZi25Apr,IhZi25Sep} at a rate of \qty{514}{Mpps} using minimum-size \qty{64}{\byte} frames and a constant inter-arrival time, i.e., no bursts.
-Each frame is assigned a random priority sampled from a uniform distribution and is encapsulated with MPLS to validate the DetNet translation.
-A \ac{tGCL} with a period of \qty{400}{\us} divided into eight \qty{50}{\us} entries is configured in P4-TAS.
+A \ac{tGCL} with a period of \qty{1}{\ms} divided into eight \qty{125}{\us} entries is configured in P4-TAS.
 During each entry, only one of the eight queues is open, corresponding to one priority.
-Incoming MPLS traffic is translated into a TSN stream, after which the configured tGCL is applied based on the resulting \ac{TSN} stream identifier.
+Traffic is generated with P4TG~\cite{p4tg,IhZi25Apr,IhZi25Sep} at a rate of \qty{557}{Mpps} using minimum-size \qty{64}{\byte} frames.
+The high packet rate of \qty{557}{Mpps} results in a frame inter-arrival time of approximately \qty{2}{\ns}.
+This provides precise boundary detection for the measurement procedure described in the following section.
+P4TG assigns a random priority sampled from a uniform distribution to each frame and encapsulates it with MPLS to additionally test the DetNet translation.
+P4-TAS translates incoming MPLS traffic into a TSN stream, after which the configured tGCL is applied based on the resulting \ac{TSN} stream identifier.
 After shaping by the \ac{TAS}, the traffic is forwarded to a third Tofino\texttrademark\ switch which records frame arrival times per priority in a dedicated P4 program.